PhDane/PhDane.github.io/_posts/2022-10-01-ashforth-1999-how-can-you-do-it-dirty-work-and-the-challenge-of-constructing-a-positive-identity.md

 title: Ashforth 1999 - "How Can You Do It?" - Dirty Work and the Challenge of Constructing a Positive Identity
 date: 2022-06-16 12:00:00 -0600
-categories: "[Comps]"
+categories: [Comps]
-tags: "[comps,identity,socialization,dirty work,stigma,meaning,culture]"
+tags: [comps,identity,socialization,dirty work,stigma,meaning,culture]
 ---
 [Google Scholar Link](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C45&q=%22How+Can+You+Do+It%3F%22+-+Dirty+Work+and+the+Challenge+of+Constructing+a+Positive+Identity&btnG=)